A Vestry, Vest-tree? Annual Meeting?

 Who can vote for the Vestry?

-All adult members of St. Matthew’s in good standing are eligible to vote and must attend the meeting to vote.
+All adult members of St. Matthew’s in good standing (and confirmed youth age 14+) are eligible to vote and must attend our annual meeting to vote.
 In order for the candidates to be elected, a minimum of 10% of the active members of St. Matthew's must be in attendance and vote.
 So... join us and VOTE!

 What’s an Annual Meeting?